The Best Home Security Systems for Pet Owners in 2025

 View Packages Links to CoveProduct Specs

-Equipment Costs Must customize package Monitoring Options Professional Monthly Monitoring Costs Starting at $19.99 per month Contract Lengths No contract required Installation Options DIY Smart Platform Integration Alexa and Google Home After talking about the high-end Vivint system, we thought we could use a palate cleanser.
+Equipment Costs Systems start at $99 Monitoring Options Professional only Monthly Monitoring Costs Starting at $19.99 per month Contract Lengths Month-to-month Installation Options Professional or DIY Smart Platform Integration Alexa and Google Home After talking about the high-end Vivint system, we thought we could use a palate cleanser.
 Cue Cove.
 From a features standpoint, it’s the least impressive pet-friendly system we tested.
 However, it’s also the most affordable.
 It’s a practical option for pet owners who want a security system that won’t cause any unnecessary ruckus over pets having the zoomies.

+We bought a complete Cove Security System including security systems so we could test it in our home.
 Cove is a DIY system just like SimpliSafe, but it’s more affordable.
-Note that Cove’s pricing for monitoring is $17.99 to $27.99 per month, and the equipment cost is offset by its frequent deals.
-We got our Cove system for 50 percent off, and since it was DIY, we didn’t have to pay an installation fee.
+Note that Cove’s pricing for monitoring is $19.99 to $29.99 per month, and the equipment cost is offset by its frequent deals.
+We got our Cove system for 50 percent off, and since it is DIY, we didn’t have to pay an installation fee.

 What We Like